Emik03/KeepCoding/README.md

 xcopy /y "$(ProjectDir)$(OutDir)KeepCoding.xml" "X:\My Module Directory\Assets\Plugins\Managed"
 ```

+6. This step is the most important.
+Press **CTRL+R** twice on the namespace at the version within any class and rename it.
+This is because the game will assume multiple instances of the same namespace refer to the same piece of code, and will only therefore load the first one it sees.
+To ensure that a module will not break for this reason, rename it to something unique, such as a module's name.

-6. Press the key combination **CTRL+SHIFT+B**, or alternatively go to the dropdown located at the top named "Build" and press "Build Solution".
+7. Press the key combination **CTRL+SHIFT+B**, or alternatively go to the dropdown located at the top named "Build" and press "Build Solution".
 Assuming no build errors occur, you can go back to Unity, which will start reloading.

 ### Credit
 ---